Brabn/PointCounter/README.md

 ## Display interface

-System include symbolic LCD display 1602 (2 rows 16 symbols each) In standard mode display shows current scores of each player (`Player 1:##` and `Player 2:##`) and final goal (`max ##`) Short press on "Score" button will increment score point to corresponding player.
+System includes symbolic LCD display 1602 (2 rows 16 symbols each) In standard mode display shows current scores of each player (`Player 1:##` and `Player 2:##`) and final goal (`max ##`) Short press on "Score" button will increment score point to corresponding player.